bit-broker/website/content/en/docs/coordinator/connectors.md

 EOF
 ```

-This will result in:
+This will result in a response as follows:

 ```
 HTTP/1.1 204 No Content
 ```

-The validation rules for updated connector information, is the same as that for [creating new connectors](#creating-a-new-connector).
+The validation rules for updated connector information, are the same as that for [creating new connectors](#creating-a-new-connector).

 ## List of Existing Connectors

-You can obtain a list of all the existing connectors housed within a parent entity type by issuing an `HTTP/GET` to the `/entity/:eid/connector` end-point.
+You can obtain a list of all the existing connectors housed within a parent [entity type](/docs/concepts/entity-types/) by issuing an `HTTP/GET` to the `/entity/:eid/connector` end-point.

 ```shell
 curl http://bbk-coordinator:8001/v1/entity/country/connector